Swastik-Dubey/logitecbackendsk/README.md

 To runs This project you need
    1.)
-V.S Code With install all python pakages and modules 2.)to install all packages run this command in terminal (pip freeze > requirements.txt) 3.) now you can runserver by typing "python manage.pyt runserver" in terminal 4.) now you can copy the port and paste in browser and it will show our web
+V.S Code With install all python pakages and modules 2.)to install all packages run this command in terminal (pip install -r requirements.txt) 3.) now you can runserver by typing "python manage.pyt runserver" in terminal 4.) now you can copy the port and paste in browser and it will show our web